-- Application for Admission and a fee of U.S. \$50.00 made payable to OSU. - One official or certified true copy of each academic record with a certified English translation.
+- 1. Application for Admission and a fee of U.S. \$75.00 made payable to OSU. - 2.
+One official or certified true copy of each academic record with a certified English translation.
 Students enrolled at U.S. institutions may have certified true copies of their foreign records sent by their current institution.
 Academic records may comprise one or more of the following: - a.
-Secondary school records (yearly mark sheets or transcripts). - b.
-Records from each college or university attended (yearly mark sheets or transcripts). - c.
-National examination results.

-All new applicants for undergraduate study for whom English is a second language are required to present either a minimum paper-based score of 500 or a minimum computer-based score of 173 on the Test of English as a Foreign Language (TOEFL), or a minimum score of 6.0 on the International English Language Testing System (IELTS), taken within the last two
+Secondary school records (yearly mark sheets or transcripts). - Records from each college or university attended (yearly mark sheets or transcripts). - c.
+National examination results. - 3.
+All new applicants for undergraduate study for whom English is a second language are required to present either a minimum paper-based score of 500, a minimum computer-based score of 173 or a minimum Internet-based score of 61 on the Test of English as a Foreign Language (TOEFL), or a minimum score of 6.0 on the International English Language Testing System (IELTS), taken within the last two years.